Recently registered for the Award? If so, our new online training platform is here to help you kick start your Rights Respecting journey.

-From Registered to Bronze in seven courses
+From Registered to Bronze in seven modules

-Over seven courses we will guide you towards applying for Bronze: Rights Committed, from setting up your Steering Group to submitting your action plan to our team.
+Over seven short modules we will guide you towards applying for Bronze: Rights Committed, from setting up your Steering Group to submitting your action plan to our team.
 You will be able to share ideas with other teachers in our online community, and our Professional Advisers will be on hand offer expert guidance along the way.

-Digital training lets you fit in the groundwork needed to get to the first stage of the Award at a time that suits you.
+Online training lets you fit in the groundwork needed to get to the first stage of the Award at a time that suits you.
 Each course contains approximately 30 minutes of online material followed by an hour of ‘homework’ where you put your knowledge into action.

 Starting RRSA Online was excellent in guiding us through the first stage of the Award with a bit of flexibility since it is often difficult to fit things in whilst coping with existing workload.